Fonserbc/ETLYT/README.md

 We did this game in 1-2 months (and mainly in the last week) so the code is probably going to be dirty :P

+No plans on reworking on it for now.

 Trailer here:
 http://www.youtube.com/watch?v=UAVU7yE535U